ANG3L0/notes-bloggo/docs/Body experiments/DietProtocol2024.md

 * Boil it.
 * Eat it.

+In the PDF above, he just says buy frozen shrimp, already shelled, and eat it with cocktail sauce.
+That, for me, is fucking disgusting.
+If you like it, by all means do it.
+But I like eating hot shrimp (unless it's sashimi-grade ebi). **This is just a demonstration that you don't have to follow any recipe to a T--adjust to your liking, as long as the calories/macro fits.**

 He also has kind of "bro" recipes which consist of 1L of egg whites which is too much for me.
 I also skipped more expensive options like beef jerky and expensive protein shakes.

 As you can see, I can hit 200g protein pretty easily without hitting 1.5k calories.
 Especially since I have whey iso powder that'll let me do ~40 grams of protein at around 250 calories.
 Some examples: